cjundang/IoT-Course/content/module_2.md

   delay(1000);
 }
 ```
-**RGB Led**
+**Pulse Width Modulation**

+To achieve analog-like outcomes in a digital realm, IT students should acquaint themselves with Pulse Width Modulation (PWM).
+This technique entails generating a square wave, wherein the signal oscillates between ON and OFF states.
+    * Duty Cycle: Understanding the duty cycle, which represents the ratio of time the signal is in the ON (HIGH) state relative to the entire signal period, is crucial for controlling LED brightness and intensity.
+    * analogWrite(): Leveraging this function empowers IT students to manipulate the duty cycle, enabling the production of varying brightness levels and dynamic visual effects in LEDs.

 * Pulse Width Modulation, or PWM, is a technique for getting analog results with digital means.
 * Digital control is used to create a square wave, a signal switched between on and off.

 <img src="images/02/pwm.png" width="250"/>

-* The RGB LED bulb contains primary LED colors: red, green, and blue.
+**RGB Led**

+RGB LEDs, capable of displaying red, green, and blue primary colors, are pivotal components in the realm of LED technology.
+For IT students, comprehending their operation is fundamental.

-* It has four pins, including Common pins R, G, and B.
+An RGB LED typically comprises four pins, including Common pins R, G, and B, each serving a distinct role:
-* Common pins connect to the LED color pins A (Anode) or K (Cathode).
-* Common A (CA) requires a connection to the positive terminal and a logic 0 (LOW) input to activate the desired color.
+* Common A (CA): Connecting to the positive terminal and applying a logic 0 (LOW) input activates the desired color within the RGB spectrum.
-* Common K (CK) needs a connection to ground and a logic 0 input to control and illuminate the desired color.
+* Common K (CK): A grounding connection is established, and a logic 0 input controls and illuminates the desired color in the RGB LED.

 <img src="images/02/rgb_led.png" width="300"/>